Does Journaling Mean You’re Crazy?

 Re-read a Few of Your Old Journals at Least Once a Year

 Don’t put your journals away and never look at them again.
 Sometimes it can be painful to look at an entry and remember what you were going through in that year.
-As a writer, reading my journal entries can be painful for the mere fact that the writing is so poor.
-But it’s in those entries filled with free writing thoughts, that’s where the true feelings come through, unedited.
+As a writer, reading my journal entries can be painful for the mere fact that I can barely read my own handwriting as I scribbled along the lines with high emotion.
+But it’s in those freely written entries where the unedited thoughts sit.